fogoplayer/space-bridge/docs/client-signature.md

 Because SpaceBridge's API uses the function name to connect functionality on the client and on the server, `define` checks that each function passed in has a unique name

+`options`, when provided, does a deep merge to only overwrite properties that have been specified.
+SpaceBridge provides an export called `unset` that can be used to revert an option back to the default.

 #### Parameters
 `name` - the name of the function
-`func` - the user-defined function to be wrapped in SpaceBridge logic `options` - users can override global preferences by passing in a new options object. _TODO do we merge the two, or is it just an overwrite?
-If we merge it, we probably need an "unset" keyword or something._
+`func` - the user-defined function to be wrapped in SpaceBridge logic `options` - users can override global preferences by passing in a new options object.

 #### Returns
 A function that returns a promise that resolves to the return value of `func`